-There are the money clauses and then there are the non-money money clauses.
-The non-money money clauses are those that often catch parties by surprise, overlooked as downstream or low-probability hypotheticals that don’t impact immediate ‘my dollar for your baseball card’ terms.
-These clauses include legalese like indemnification, setoff, venue and jurisdiction, notice, warranties, covenants, representations, etc. Our attorneys have gone toe-to-toe with Google, Samsung, IBM, Honeywell, Synthetic Genomics, you name it, and we’ve been exposed to perhaps all the tricks that skew a fair term sheet into a bad deal.
-We help businesses negotiate not only the best terms but also the best contracts to ensure today’s closing doesn’t mean tomorrow’s closure.
+There are the money clauses, and then there are the non-money money clauses.
+The non-money money clauses are the ones that take you by surprise.
+Often overlooked as downstream or low-probability hypotheticals, these clauses actually include legalese like indemnification, setoff, venue and jurisdiction, notice, warranties, covenants, representations — a sweep of coded language you need to stay abreast of.
+Our attorneys have gone toe-to-toe with the likes of Google, Samsung, IBM, Honeywell, Synthetic Genomics.
+We’ve been exposed to all the tricks that skew a fair term sheet into a bad deal and how to help businesses negotiate not only the best terms, but also the best contracts.
+This ensures that today’s closing doesn’t mean tomorrow’s closure.

-Just because you live in D.C. doesn’t mean your company should be chartered in D.C. – you may be better off as a Delaware corporation…or public benefit corporation…or public benefit LLC.
-Well, you see where this is going.
+Just because you live in D.C. doesn’t mean your company should be chartered in D.C.
+You might be better off as a Delaware corporation, or public benefit corporation, or a public benefit LLC.
 Where and how to organize your business is critical to your market objectives.
-We can help you evaluate the pros and cons of certain formations vs others, optimizing your business’ potential for success.
+We can help you evaluate the pros and cons of certain formations over others to optimize your potential for success.

-Our theory is that if you must have 100+ pages of fine print gobblety-gook surrounding an asset transaction, why not make sure that gobbledy-gook sufficiently protects you after the fact so that you never had to gobblety-see it again.
-For technology companies in particular, IP is a critical component of the due diligence process.
-Fortunately, that’s our specialty.
+If you’ve got 100+ pages of fine-print gobbledygook surrounding an asset transaction, why not make sure that gobbledygook sufficiently protects you?
+Especially if the goal is to never see it again.
+For tech companies in particular, IP constitutes a big pieces of the due diligence process.
 We’ll help you evaluate your position in a potential purchase or sale, and follow through with all the proper negotiations, disclosures, and formalities.